bellaryyash23/Coffee_Wifi_Flask/README.md

-# ☕Coffee & Work Cafe rating Website using Bootstrap & Flask, WTForms of Python
+# ☕Coffee & Work Cafe rating Website using Bootstrap & Flask, WTForms of Python.

 🌟Want to work in a cafe?
 Here's a website which provides a collection of cafes with data related like coffee rating, wifi strength & power plug availability so that next time you visit a cafe you can work as well as enjoy your coffee.